flycheck/flycheck/doc/guide/usage.rst

    :auto:

-When you move the point in the current buffer while the error list is visible, all errors at point and at the current line are highlighted in the error list with :face:`flycheck-error-list-highlight-at-point` and :face:`flycheck-error-list-highlight` respectively.
+When you move the point in the current buffer while the error list is visible, all errors on the current line are highlighted in the error list with :face:`flycheck-error-list-highlight`:

-.. face:: flycheck-error-list-highlight-at-point
-   :auto:

 .. face:: flycheck-error-list-highlight
    :auto: